kevin11h/DSI-Capstone/README.md

 7. run notebook! note: it will take couple minutes for it to finish as we are going to load chromedrive and perform quite a few crawling jobs.

-This repo has been tested on Linux and if those steps are followed correcly everything should work.
+This repo has been tested on Linux and if those steps are followed correctly everything should work.
 I cannot vouch for Mac, and god forbid you try setting it up on Windows!